SimpleBinary/Flagpole/README.md

 # Flagpole
-A neural network that recognises flags of different countries
+A python program that recognises flags of different countries